nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 #### Parser Component

 The **Parser** is a class which parses the inputs which the user enters.
-To activate the timetable, the user inputs commands that start with `show` This creates a **ShowCommand** object which will execute its method, thereby printing the timetable.
+To activate the timetable, the user inputs commands that start with `show`.
+This creates a **ShowCommand** object which will execute its method, thereby printing the timetable.

 #### ShowCommand Component